Kernel-based active subspaces with application to computational fluid dynamics parametric problems using the discontinuous Galerkin method: Kernel-based Active Subspaces extension

 In practice we consider a discretization of the infinite-dimensional Hilbert space $\R^D \simeq \mathbb{H}$ with $D>m$.
 Dimension reduction with AS results in the choice of a $r$-rank projection in the much broader set of $r$-rank projections in $\mathbb{H}$.

 Since for AS only the samples of the Jacobian matrix of the model function are employed, we can ignore the definition of the new map $\Tilde{f}: \phi(\mathcal{X})\subset\mathbb{H}\rightarrow (V, R_V)$ and focus only on the computation of the Jacobian matrix of $\Tilde{f}$ with respect to the new input variable $\z:=\phi(\x)$.
-The uncentered covariance matrix becomes
+The uncentered covariance matrix becomes \RA{ } where $\mu:=\phi_{\#}(\mathcal{L}_{\X})$ is the pushforward probability measure of $\mathcal{L}_{\X}$ (the law of probability of $\X$) with respect to the map $\phi$.
+Simple Monte Carlo can be applied sampling from the distribution $\rho$ in the input space $\mathcal{X}$ \RA{ } The gradients of $\Tilde{f}$ with respect to the new input variable $\Z$ are computed from the known values $D_{\x}f$ with the chain rule.